Nebraska Open Carry

 Nebraska does not have preemption for the carrying of firearms; laws do vary throughout the state.
 For example, Omaha requires individuals to possess a permit to open carry within the city.
 A list of many, but not all, laws can be found here.
 We will update our laws page as we are made aware of any other laws or changes to current laws.

 A list of establishments where one has reportedly open carried without incident can be found here and a list of establishments known to be anti-gun can be found here.

 Before proceeding, you must consider how, when, and where you plan on open carrying.
 Your attitude, 99% of the time, determines the response you will receive from those who see that you are carrying a handgun.
 Always be mindful of your attitude while you are carrying.
 If people perceive you to be nervous, angry, immature, or arrogant, you are likely to receive a negative response, such as being asked to leave from where you are or having the police called.
 If you carry yourself in a confident, friendly manner and don't make a big deal of the fact that you are carrying a weapon with you, you are likely to receive no negative response or, occasionally, a positive response.

 The last thing you want to do is make gun owners look bad and give the gun-grabbers an excuse to take away more of our rights.
 You may do everything right and still receive a negative response, however, so you must be prepared that someone could get upset that you are open carrying.

 Why Open Carry?

-There is much work yet to be done with the site, so please leave your feedback here!
+There is much work yet to be done with the site (mostly in regards to content), so please leave your feedback and suggestions here!